LeoCavar/ConCal/README.md

 # ConCal
-A terminal calculator app for the bash shell
+A simple CLI calculator written in bash script